cs1302uga/cs1302-str-list/README.md

      Once you finish implementing a new feature, make sure its working tree is clean with `git status`.
 Then, `git checkout` your main branch and `git merge` your new feature.

-1. Implement the methods in the order they are listed below (Monday, February 17th - 9 days before deadline):
+1. Implement the methods in the order they are listed below (Friday, February 21st - 5 days before the first bonus deadline):
    **check the method detail section for hints and more details about each method before implementing**

    * `BaseStringList`: constructor, `size`, and `isEmpty`